izabelcavassim/gwf_UCLA_cluster/gwf_tutorial.md

 gwf.target_from_template("Mytarget", first_step())
 ```

-This tells gwf that the target will create a file called greeting.txt when it is run.
+This tells gwf that the target will create a file called greetings.txt when it is run.
 However, the target does not actually create the file yet.
 Let’s fix that too:

 ```{python}
 from gwf import Workflow